 The risk committee is currently only as good as the people on it and the average water line at the moment is probably not even half way up, in some it’s almost at the bottom.
 Similarly, many senior managers still do not really understand the assurance expectations of regulators regarding the Three Lines of Defence model.
 The wider set of people involved with risk need guidance that is brief, principles-led and aspirational.
 We want people to read it and think “well we don’t look like that yet, but we could do in future”.

-So far, the Risk Coalition has completed draft guidance for risk committees and for chief risk officers and we put this out to consultation in June.
+So far, the Risk Coalition has completed draft guidance for risk committees and for chief risk officers.
 I’m delighted that the Chartered IIA got involved early on and was quick to see the advantage of joining the conversation.
 Internal auditors need to have a place at this table and be part of the discussion – building on other guidance already published by the profession, of course.

 The Chartered IIA is in an important position because its members work across all sectors.
 The new guidance should also help them to do their jobs because it will emphasise areas such as the importance of the risk officers' independence and reporting lines, why internal audit should be involved in discussions about the most important risk issues in the business and how these need to work across so much of the governance structure.